vekaputra/tiger-kittens/readme.md

 ## How to run

-1. This requires docker & docker-compose to be installed, and port 9000 to be available
+1. This requires docker & docker-compose to be installed, and port 9000 and 5432 to be available
 2. Run `make db-up` to spawn postgres container
 3. Run `make db-migrate` to sync schema migration to latest version
+4. Run `make db-seed` to run seeder query
-4. Run `make api-up` to build and run API service
+5. Run `make api-up` to build and run API service
-5. For development, run `make serve` instead to run directly from code, for development use go version 1.21.10
+6. For development, run `make serve` instead to run directly from code, for development use go version 1.21.10

 ## Email SMTP Setup